chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 date: 2025-10-15
 tags: ["Editorial", "Archival Posts / Reprints", "Language Comparison"]
 series: ["10 Myths About Scalable Parallel Programming Languages Redux"]
-summary: "The seventh archival post from the 2012 IEEE TCSC blog series with a current reflection on it"
+summary: "The seventh archival post from the 2012 IEEE TCSC blog series, with a current reflection on it"
 authors: ["Brad Chamberlain"]
 ---